February 2021

 Procedure

-CBCU staff may consult with an Enforcement attorney for Child Care Licensing to determine if the subject is ineligible or provisionally eligible to be present as a result of an out-of-state abuse or neglect registry match.
+CBCU staff may consult with an Enforcement attorney for Child Care Licensing as needed to determine if the subject is ineligible or provisionally eligible to be present because of an out-of-state abuse or neglect registry match.

-Based on the information in the results and any legal guidance from the Child Care Licensing Legal Enforcement Department, CBCU staff determine if the subject is eligible for a risk evaluation and process the risk evaluation as described in 10400 Risk Evaluations.
+Based on the information in the results and any legal guidance from the Child Care Licensing Legal Enforcement Department, CBCU staff determine if the subject is eligible, ineligible, or eligible for a risk evaluation.
+If the subject is eligible for a risk evaluation, staff follow the procedure in 10400 Risk Evaluations.

 Documenting Results